 The bathroom will need to be accessible with a good level of slip resistance, and a floor which is soft underfoot in the event of falls.

-Expect to pay around £20/m² for porcelain tile flooring.
+Expect to pay from £20/m² for porcelain tile flooring.

 Porcelain tiles are: